Last Updated: May 10, 2026

 Betapace Af is a drug marketed by Legacy Pharma and is included in one NDA.

 The generic ingredient in BETAPACE AF is sotalol hydrochloride.
 There are ten drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the sotalol hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Betapace Af